 Your problem might fall under the Americans With Disabilities Act or the Family Medical Leave Act.
 With both, you need to ask for help.
 Don't assume your manager will automatically know the reason for your absences qualifies you for protection.
 Remember, these laws often protect your family members as well, like if you need time to take care of a seriously ill parent or relative.

 Some big companies have anonymous tip lines for any violations you may see; others have a designated person with whom you can talk to.
 But you can always walk in and talk to HR about this as well.
 You can report anything from safety to securities violations to your HR department.
 They'll set an investigation in motion.

 If you manage employees, your career success depends on their career success.
 If you want help knowing how to manage without being overbearing, how to discipline fairly, and how to get the best results from your team, ask your HR manager.

-Your HR manager may provide coaching to managers directly, or she may refer you to a management class or consultant.
+Your HR manager may provide coaching to managers directly, or they may refer you to a management class or consultant.
 Take the referral.
-The class or consulting are worth your time.
+The training class, consulting engagement or MOOC are worth your time.

-You don't want to confuse HR managers with employment law attorneys, but they should have a good grasp on basic employment law.
-If a co-worker complains that her boss is acting creepy, you can go to HR for advice and report sexual harassment.
+You don't want to confuse HR managers with employment law attorneys, but they should have a good grasp of basic employment law.
+If a coworker complains that her boss is acting creepy, you can go to HR for advice and report sexual harassment.

-If you have an employee threatens to sue you, report it immediately—even if you're sure he's just blowing off steam.
+If you have an employee who threatens to sue you, report it immediately—even if you're sure they are just blowing off steam.
 Don't let legal problems build.
-HR has the resources to help guide you, and they know when to call in the big guns—the attorneys.
+HR has the resources to help guide you, and they know when to call in attorneys.

 While HR will always have paperwork for you to fill out, don't forget that they are there to help the company succeed.
 That means that HR knows that the individual employees also need to succeed.
 Have a chat and see if they can help you help your career soar.